jailbirt/theeye-docs/tasks/run_tasks_via_api.md

   2. Using the Task secret key (recommended)

-  All tasks has a secret key to invoke it directly via API.
+  All tasks have a **secret key** which can be used to invoke them directly via API.
-  The secret gives the posibility to provide direct access to specific tasks only.
+  The secret key provides access to the task it belongs **and only to that task**.
-  Access to tasks can be revoked any time by changing the secret key
+  **Secret keys** can be revoked any time by just changing them, which makes this the preferred method for it's implicit security.

   ```